Stellaris-code/Stellaris-code/README.md

 - 📫 How to reach me:
   - Discord: Stellaris#1171
   - Email: Stellaris62@protonmail.com
 - ⚡ Fun fact: Bill Gates once said that the 286, one of the earlier x86 chips, was _brain dead_.
-Well, he wasn't really wrong, its design was interesting to say the least!
+Well, he wasn't really wrong, its design was convoluted to say the least!

 ### Some stats about my github profile